Who can use this feature?

 - Click + Add Queue to open the Queue Editor tab.

-Set the Queue Details
+Queue Details

 - In the Queue Details section, complete the following fields: